jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

 With syntax and static semantics we need to be a bit clever.
 The data constructor for tuple requires a vector.
-We need a data structure (`RazorT`) that allows us to collect one or more razor values at the value level, but also types at the type level.
+We need a data structure (`RazorT`) to collect one or more razor values at the value level, but also types at the type level.
 Naturally, I would use the `All` quantifier (or really my own `DList` variant), however, here we will use a custom data structure.

 ```{.idris}